Photo: Barnaby Fairly

 Your greatest unsung hero or heroine in music?

 I'm going to say Danny Fields, not just because of what that man has done for our career, and because he is a dear friend but because of what he has done for popular culture.
 The man managed Iggy Pop and got him signed, he managed the Ramones and got them signed.
 He was friends with Lou Reed, Andy Warhol, Leonard Cohen and countless others.
 He broke the story on The Beatles being bigger than Jesus.
 He helped change popular culture time and time again.
 The compliment we take in him believing in us and rock and roll again as a result because of us is the biggest I've ever received in my life, and it's an honour to call him a friend.
 I'm glad he is finally getting real recognition in mainstream press and media for what the man did for forging popular culture.
 He is a legend.
 An actual one.

-After only 2 years on the scene, False Heads have won over the legendary Iggy Pop, who regulary plays them on his BBC 6 Music show and said “they are young, talented and going places, if they came to my town I’d show up for that.”
-The band supported The Libertines on their sold out ‘Tiddeley Om Pom Pom Tour’ last year, and played Isle of Wight, Tramlines, Y Not, Reading Festival and War Child events.
-Their latest EP 'Less Is More' will be released digitally on the 21st September, and physically on the 5th October at an EP launch gig at Dingwalls, London.
-Buy False Heads' latest single 'Yellow' here.
+Rapidly honing their craft for the last three years, 'Fall Around' is the first single to be taken from the False Heads eagerly anticipated debut LP due in March 2020.
+The band have won over the legendary Iggy Pop, who regularly plays them on his BBC 6 Music show and said: “they are young, talented and going places, if they came to my town I’d show up for that.”
+The band supported The Libertines on their sold-out ‘Tiddeley Om Pom Pom Tour’ and played Isle of Wight, Tramlines, Y Not, Reading Festival and War Child events.